 The obvious answer is it can be cheaper.
-Depending on the car part you require, you could be paying 70% less when compared to new.
-Breaker parts are also genuine OEM car parts which means they originated from the vehicle manufacturer and not an aftermarket pattern.
+Depending on the used car part you require, you could be paying 70% less when compared to new.
+Scrap yard parts are also genuine OEM car parts which means they originated from the vehicle manufacturer and not an aftermarket pattern

-By buying used car parts from a breakers yard, you are also helping the environment by eliminating the need to manufacture a replacement item when a car scrap yard has a perfectly good used item to use.
+By buying used car parts from a car breakers, you are also helping the environment by eliminating the need to manufacture a replacement item when a car scrap yard has a perfectly good used item to use

-Car scrap yards are great for older vehicle owners.
+Breakers Yards are great for older vehicle owners.
 Many vehicle manufacturers often stop producing the part so a used car part from a scrap yard is the only solution.
 Older vehicles are part of automotive history so they need to be kept alive.
-The vital role of Breakers yards has contributed to the restoration of many ageing vehicles.
+The vital role of scrap yards has contributed to the restoration of many ageing vehicles.

-Breakers often have agreements with insurance companies for the disposal of accident damaged vehicles.
+Car Breakers often have agreements with insurance companies for the disposal of accident damaged vehicles.
 Some scrap yards even deal with vehicle manufacturers taking old stock or cars not fit for purpose.
-It is important to remember a car comprises of many components so even when a car is written off, many of the car parts are still in good working order and fit for re-use.
-It is the role of the scrap yard to identify the quality breaker parts for resale.
+It is important to remember a car comprises of many components so even when a car is written off, many of the car parts are still in good working order and fit for reuse.
+It is the role of the scrap yard to identify the quality breaker parts for resale

 When a vehicle is classed as waste it is called an ELV.
 Any breakers yard which stores or dismantles an ELV must have an environmental permit.
 This permit which a scrap yard obtains from the Environment Agency allows them to dismantle vehicles lawfully.
 It is an offence for any car breaker to scrap vehicles and risk prosecution.